cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-02-22-Week-7-Arrays.markdown

 &nbsp;&nbsp;&nbsp;
 ### Code to Play With
 Here is some code to play with if you are interested.
-Note how it builds a testing function for us.
-Try to run that testing function with a larger array.
+Note how it builds a printing function for us.
+Exercise: run this code to exectue the printing function with a larger array.

 {% highlight c++ %}
 #include<iostream>